 Agency Affected: Department of Health and Human Services

-Comments: CMS officials said they plan to use an existing CMS contractor to develop a care plan measure that more closely aligns the specifications across demonstrations.
-As of April 2016, they anticipate drafting and developing this measure beginning in the summer of 2016 through the winter of 2017.
-They anticipate data collection will begin in January 2018.
+Comments: In April 2016, CMS officials said they planned to use an existing CMS contractor to develop a care plan measure that more closely aligns the specifications across demonstrations.
+As of June 2017, HHS officials have not informed us of any actions taken to implement this recommendation.
+We will update the status of this recommendation when we receive additional information.